dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Broadly speaking, the short words are the best, and the old words best of all.
+  We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next ten.
+Don't let yourself be lulled into inaction.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)